 If you aim to generate leads, you’ll need to focus on middle-of-the-funnel activities like generating targeted traffic to your website or providing valuable content that encourages people to sign up for your email list.

-And if your objective is increasing sales, you’ll need to focus on bottom-of-the-funnel activities like creating compelling offers or providing exceptional customer service.
+And if your objective is sales acceleration, you’ll need to focus on bottom-of-the-funnel activities like creating compelling offers or providing exceptional customer service.

 The solution is to do extensive research and then create a detailed plan.
 Once you have a plan, you can start implementing it and testing it to see what works best for your business.